githubgilhad/MegaHomeFORTH/docs/MHF-001/README.rst

 * test each goal -
 	* Minimal setup works - I can program it and with some LEDs I can blink them on my will
 	* Arduino Mega equivalent - not works yet, some problems with USB Serial - so I desoldered the 22 |Ohm| resistors on M8TXD/M8RXD and will try normal Serial instead (after I find some convertor and write programs for that)
-	* VGA, PS/2 - waiting for programs to test
 	* RCA - waiting for IC

 * physical tests